Friday, 30 July 2021

 The Tatra T97 was powered by a flat-four boxer engine like the Volkswagen, but that was pretty much where the two car’s similarity ended.
 For a start the Tatra’s engine was a substantial 1,761cc capacity, compared to the Volkswagen’s meagre 998ccs.
 The cars did not even look similar, except in the general sense that they were both streamlined and had rear-engines.
 The cars also targeted totally different markets – the Volkswagen was a cheap car for the working man, while the T97 was a car for the wealthy.

-In 1938 Germany seized the Sudentenland and occupied the Tatrawerkes in Koprivince.
+In 1939 Germany seized the Sudentenland and occupied the Tatrawerkes in Koprivince.
 The Nazis initially shut down the factory and forced its incorporation into the Reichwerkes Hermann Goering AG, a Nazi front company.
-The whole German auto industry was regulated under the Schell Plan.
-The Schnell Plan standardized vehicle designs and removed duplication of models to free up industrial capacity for war production.
-Tatra was bought under the Schnell Plan it was restricted to manufacturing only the T87 limousine, budget T57 car and T111 three-ton truck.
+The whole German auto industry was regulated under the Schell Plan which standardized vehicle designs and removed duplication of models to free up industrial capacity for war production.
+Tatra was therefore bought under the Schnell Plan and was authorized only to manufacture the T87 limousine, budget T57 car and T111 three-ton truck.
 Most of the factory was diverted to production of tank engines, half-tracks, trains and rolling stock for the war effort.
 Despite the myth, the T97 was not cancelled because ‘it was a competitor to the Volkswagen’ but because there was no room in the Schell Plan for two-rear engine limousines.

 Germany's real interest in Tatra was their trucks.
 This photo taken in 1940 shows Hans Ledwinka and Tatra management escorting German officers on an inspection tour of the factory.
 The trucks are T27 3-tonners.
 Trucks like this served on all fronts during the war.